Value numbering

 Value numbering is a technique of determining when two computations in a program are equivalent and eliminating one of them with a semantics-preserving optimization.

 Global value numbering

-Global value numbering (GVN) is a compiler optimization based on the static single assignment form (SSA) intermediate representation.
+Global value numbering (GVN) is a compiler optimization based on the static single-assignment form (SSA) intermediate representation.
 It sometimes helps eliminate redundant code that common subexpression elimination (CSE) does not.
 At the same time, however, CSE may eliminate code that GVN does not, so both are often found in modern compilers.
 Global value numbering is distinct from local value numbering in that the value-number mappings hold across basic block boundaries as well, and different algorithms are used to compute the mappings.

 Global value numbering works by assigning a value number to variables and expressions.
-The same value number is assigned to those variables and expressions which are provably equivalent.
+The same value number is assigned to those variables and expressions which are equivalent.
 For instance, in the following code: